 Yeap, I do some commercial photography.
 I have done product top photography and headshots for modern real estate agents.
 And I also provide a lot of videos for small businesses.

 You can.
 Cause the demand is huge.
-The only thing I would advise you is to study your area before starting.
+The only thing I would advise you is to study your area before starting a business in order to get more photography clients in a crowded market without competing on price.
 If the market is over-saturated, it may be smarter to start the business in another city or even state.
 A target market should be the main point in your current real estate photography business plan.

 Well, your clients can be totally different, the thing that they have in common, - is the wish to sell their property.
 If you take residential photos or something like that – you will collaborate with real estate agents and people who want to sale their apartments.
 If you take commercial photographs, your clients will be the restaurants and hotels’ owners, real estate magazines and websites.
 If you do architectural photography, you will cooperate with artists and designers.
 Note, the cost of real estate photography differs due to the genre too.

 You can read many books about starting a real estate photography business and surely in which effective way to communicate effectively with potential clients but fail.
 After dozens of orders, I’ve found some tricks to receive “yes” from my clients.
 Be nice and interested.
 Make some notes, discuss the requirements, suggest your ideas, tell about your real estate photography rates and discounts.
 People like freebies.
 Don`t forget to discuss the turnaround and location before the shooting.
 Or even you can visit the building.